Increasing Kansas City's Police Response Times.

 Kansas City is not a revolutionary commune.
 It’s a working-class city with aging infrastructure, struggling schools, and rising crime.
 Its residents need competent governance, not ideological crusades.

-If the councilmembers or Mayor wants to stage a class war, perhaps they should run for Congress.
+If the councilmembers or Mayor wants to stage a redistribution of wealth, perhaps they should run for Congress.
 But until then, how about fighting for bus service in underserved areas, clean parks, and timely emergency services?

 The people of Kansas City don’t need slogans.
 They need service.
 And they need leaders who remember their job is to fix what’s broken—not to reimagine the world order from behind a podium.